 » Hearing protection

-The objects with high emissivity level are not very reflective and vice versa.
+The objects with high emissivity levels are not very reflective and vice versa.
 If you are not careful about the emissivity, this may confuse and lead incorrect analysis.

-A thermal camera can effectively calculate the surface temperature only if the object has the high emissivity or the emissivity value of the thermal camera is set near to the emissivity of materials.
+A thermal camera for home inspections to spot electrical issues can effectively calculate the surface temperature only if the object has the high emissivity or the emissivity value of the thermal camera is set near to the emissivity of materials.

 Mostly the emissivity of painted objects is about 0.90 to 0.98.